gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 \sectionmark{didgeridoos and sleepiness}

-In the practice problems at the end of Chapter 4, a study (@Puhan2006) related to a pre-post, two group comparison of the sleepiness ratings of subjects.
+In the practice problems at the end of Chapter 4, a study (@Puhan2006) related to a pre-post, two group comparison of the sleepiness ratings of subjects was introduced.
 They obtained $n=25$ volunteers and they randomized the subjects to either get a lesson or be placed on a waiting list for lessons.
 They constrained the randomization based on the high/low apnoea and high/low on the Epworth scale